 - Identifying indicators that might disclose or point to this information

 - Developing protective measures to eliminate these indicators

 - Being constantly alert for vulnerabilities in the unit.

 Gaining the trust of the local communities, especially the contractors that supply needed goods and services, is vital to the success of your contracting mission.
 Remember, the presence of danger is very real for the local nationals as well as the deployed force.
-Many contractors live in the local area and that doing business with the US government can be dangerous for them and their families.
-All precautions must be taken to ensure that a contractor’s personal information is protected.
+Many contractors live in the local area, and doing business with the U.S. Government can be dangerous for them and their families.
+CCOs must take all precautions to ensure that a contractor’s personal information is protected.
 In addition, CCOs should consider the possibility that local contractors might need to be billeted on the base to reduce the security risk to themselves and their families, thus changing their status to contractors authorized to accompany the forces (CAAF).
 See DFARS Part 225 for additional information on foreign acquisition requirements.
 Before publicizing award notifications and other contracting data, CCOs should check the local policy and procedures regarding the public posting of information.
 In austere and hostile locations, postings may not be authorized.

 Threat factors.
 CCOs should ask the following eight questions to understand threats in the local environment: